 Lobster is a lovely Bold Condensed Script.
 The beauty is that the lettering artist subtly modified the shape of letters so they connect with the next ones.

 Franchise is a sans serif font.
-It is a powerful display typeface meant to communicate rapidly and with power without compromising style.
+It is a great display typeface that gets the message across in a quick and powerful manner without sacrificing style.

 PT Serif is a serif font which coordinates with PT Sans on metrics, proportions, weights and design.
 It offers enhanced legibility.